AGE: – 18th Century or earlier (Very Rare)

 WEIGHT:– 2.2 kg.

 Behind the raised platform the puppeteers and musicians would sit on the ground.
 Each puppeteer controlling and telling the story related to each figure, whilst an orchestra with one or more gamelans accompany the performance.

 In the Wayang Kulit puppet shows the shadow reflected by the light on the front of the screen displaying a larger version of the puppet to the audience on the front of the screen with body, arms and legs moving in all directions.
-The puppets very often played the role of those from the ancient Sanskrit story and poems of India in the epic love story of the Ramayana and Mahabharata, originating in India and tales related to Islam.
+The puppets very often played the roles of those from the ancient Sanskrit story and poems of the epic love story of the Ramayana and Mahabharata, originating in India and tales related to Islam.

 The word ‘Wayang’ means ghost or shadow, ‘Kulit’ is the leather or buffalo hide in which many puppets are made.
 The leather is intricately carved to form a pattern similar to fine filigree with colourful painted details depicting the clothing.
 A face and hair are then painted on to the remaining leather.
 Wayang Golek puppet shows are those seen in the round made from wood.